 The concept of Live-Work- Play has grown in popularity.
 Smaller cities and towns around the country are appealing to the workforce by bringing together a collaborative and unique living experience, providing technology-rich housing, modern conveniences, top-notch services, and public spaces all in one location.

 One of the First Planned Live/Work/Play Communities

 Joseph W. Young founded the city of Hollywood Florida in the mid-1920s.
 He dreamed of building a motion picture colony on the East Coast of the United States and named the town after Hollywood, California.
-Young had avision of a totally planned community having lakes, golf courses, a luxury beach hotel, country clubs, and a main street.
+Young had a vision of a totally planned community having lakes, golf courses, a luxury beach hotel, country clubs, and the main street.
 He bought up thousands of acres of land around 1920 and oversaw every detail of the city’s development.

 An urban developer, Young introduced to South Florida the concepts of a physical grid for the town’s layout, building restrictions, zoning and oceanfront development.
 Through the early application of growth management tools, Young stimulated and encouraged the creation of residential neighborhoods in attractive surroundings.
 Hollywood was incorporated in 1925 and Young was elected mayor.
 The cities growth and development were severely hampered by the 1926 Miami hurricane, followed by the stock market crash of 1929, and Joseph Young's death in 1934.
 Now, more than 80 years later – Hollywood may be closer than ever to Young’s original vision of a beautiful place to start a business, raise a family, and build a life.

 The City of Hollywood encompasses 27 square miles along the Atlantic Ocean between Miami and Fort Lauderdale.
 The city boasts a high quality of life with more than 60 parks, three municipal golf courses, and a nearly 10-acre urban park in the heart of Downtown Hollywood featuring outdoor concerts and special events.